franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 Now is the time!

+## Why Care About Editor

+You might spend $\frac{2}{3}$ of your waking hours coding, and you might spend $\frac{2}{3}$ of your coding time on your editor.
+Thus, you might want to twitch your editor to make half of your day happy and efficient.
+Vim is the perfect suit: completely customizable, blazingly fast, and super geeky.

+## Why Vim

+Vim's philosophy conincides with geeks': **keyboard is faster and more powerful than mouse**.
+I envy the those on YouTube who could just type Vim commands and my eyes couldn't follow.
+To be a geek, I need to first become a Vimer.

-## Why this article
+## Why this Blog

-I write this article both to spread the holiness of Vim and keep a reminder of useful commands for myself.
+I write this blog both to spread the holiness of `Vim` and keep a reminder of useful commands for myself.

-## Philosophy of this article
+## Philosophy of this Blog

 I try to cut baloney, if any, and directly explain commands.

 I try to go from simple to complex.
 First we learn basic commands in vanilla Vim, and then we think about customizing in `.vimrc`, at last we can install more plugins and combine Vim with Tmux.

-This article only focuses on the first: basic commands.
+This blog only focuses on the first: basic commands.

-## Notes before proceeding
+## Notes before Proceeding

 - You need to practice multiple times till the commands become your physical memory. **Practice makes perfect!**
 - `<C-w>` means the command being `Control` key followed by `w`
+- `<cr>` is carriage return (`<Enter>` or `<Return>`)
 - In `x{y}`, `{y}` is a placeholder
 - In `x[y]`, either `x` or `xy` could do the same job

 ## Vim or NeoVim?

-To be frank, both behave essentially the same, but NeoVim is slightly better than Vim (read [this article](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/)).
+To be frank, both behave essentially the same, but NeoVim is slightly better than Vim (read [this blog](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/)).
 Now that Vim 8 has caught up and improved, there isn't much difference a user would notice between the two.

 But I would vote for NeoVim.

-### Fun facts
+### Fun Facts

 Vim stems from Vi and stands for `Vi IMproved`.
 The prefix "Neo" in "NeoVim" signifies that NeoVim stems from Vim.
 But why isn't NeoVim called "Vimim"?
 However, if were so, how do you pronounce this word? 😬